My son is the victim of an extortion plot, Florida Republican congressman’s father claims

 Mr. McGee has denied the accusations, telling The Washington Post the claims are “completely false.”

-The elder Mr. Gaetz said he wore a wire during a meeting earlier this month with Mr. McGree and intended to meet one Stephen Alford, whom he claimed was also part of the plot.
+The elder Mr. Gaetz said he wore a wire during a meeting earlier this month with Mr. McGee and intended to meet one Stephen Alford, whom he claimed was also part of the plot.

 Mr. Alford could not be immediately reached for comment.

-The interview backs Matt Gaetz’s account after The New York Times reported on Tuesday that he was under federal investigation for allegedly having a sexual relationship with a 17-year-old girl.
+The interview backs Matt Gaetz’s account after The New York Times reported Tuesday that he was under federal investigation for allegedly having a sexual relationship with a 17-year-old girl.

-Matt Gaetz, Florida Republican, said Tuesday that a former Justice Department employee was seeking to extort $25 million from his family and the leak to the New York Times was to undercut the FBI’s probe into that effort.
-He later named Mr. McGee in a Fox News investigation.
+Mr. Gaetz, Florida Republican, said Tuesday that a former Justice Department employee was seeking to extort $25 million from his family and the leak to the New York Times was to undercut the FBI’s probe into that effort.
+He later named Mr. McGee in a Fox News interview.

-The younger Mr. Gaetz has vehemently denied that he had a relationship with a 17-year-old girl.
+The younger Mr. Gaetz has vehemently denied that he had a relationship with any 17-year-old girl.

 Sign up for Daily Newsletters